sanfinity-Iot/openremote/User-Guide:-Configuring-the-Manager-UI.md

 The settings option 'Appearance' can be used in a [custom deployment](https://github.com/openremote/openremote/wiki/User-Guide%3A-Custom-deployment).
 You can use it to style your deployment and configure how the pages of the Manager display the assets and attributes in your system.
-Some of these settings can be done directly in the user interface, others can be set in the JSON editor.
+Some of these settings can be changed visually in the user interface, others can be set when selecting the JSON editor.
 The configuration get's stored in the manager_config file.

 In this user guide we will use an example JSON manager_config and give a short description of each section you could include.
 Note that some pages have a default config that you can overwrite using the manager_config.